Oluremi Atanda: Biography

 After serving as a member of National Committee on Subsidies to Nigeria Agriculture between 1986 and 1987, Atanda retired from the public service after nearly 25 years.
 An educationalist, Atanda is the proprietor of Atanda Group of Schools.

-Atanda is the Eketa of Iwo and the president of Iwo Board of Trustees.
+Until his death on 4 March 2024, Atanda was the Eketa of Iwo and the president of Iwo Board of Trustees.

+Aremu described the late Atanda as a seasoned agricultural scientist, world-class educationist.